 The chemistry and biochemistry department awards teaching assistantships along with full tuition support to graduate students who will teach laboratory classes 4-6 hours per week.

 In addition to teaching laboratory classes, graduate students have the opportunity of teaching internships with faculty in technology-based lecture classrooms and in active-learning classrooms utilizing team project based instruction.
-They also may participate in seminars, workshops, and conferences presented by the CMU Center for Excellence in Teaching and Learning.
+They also may participate in seminars, workshops, and conferences presented by CMU's Office of Curriculum and Instructional Support.

 Admission to the MA Chemistry program requires: